 The metalcasting industry continues to evolve and stride into the future.
 That’s partly because metalcasters are always stretching capabilities and looking for newer and better.
 This category is for castings that might not be ready for full production but could be the precursor to the next big thing.

-The deadline for submission is January 31, 2020.
+The deadline has been extended to Feb.
+26, 2021.
 Please complete the form (with any supplemental information) and send it, along with the casting, to:

 1695 N. Penny Ln.

 The AFS Warehouse accepts deliveries between 10 a.m. and 4 p.m.
 Monday, Tuesday, Wednesday and Friday.
 If you have any questions, contact Shannon Wetzel at email@example.com or Casting Competition, 1695 N. Penny Lane, Schaumburg, IL 60173.